Being Of Genuine Service To Your Colleagues

 - EMBRACE ENCOURAGEMENT AS PART OF YOUR DAILY ROUTINE: Giving your colleagues simple verbal encouragement to tackle and excel in their work challenges with confidence is sometimes all it takes to inspire them to overcome obstacles.
 Encouragement when facing challenges during the tumultuous times helps people recognize their importance to the business results, serves as a source of inspiration, and supports loyalty.
 Encouraging one another should be a built-in human function that we display consistently with one another.
 It will help create and maintain a supportive company culture.

 - DO NOT INITIATE OR INVOLVE YOURSELF IN OFFICE GOSSIP: Seriously – just don’t do it.
 It’s not nice.
 It’s not productive.
 It can hurt people’s feelings.
 It’s rarely – if ever – accurate.
 You can read my thoughts here, here, or here.
-While most people may be tempted to eavesdrop on salacious news or chime in on one the inevitable blather – it’s the decent thing to avoid it and it’s even more decent to curb it..
+While most people may be tempted to eavesdrop on salacious news or chime in on the inevitable blather – it’s the decent thing to do to avoid it and it’s even more decent to curb it..
 Not only is engaging in office gossip both risky and unprofessional, but it can result in some pretty sticky situations that you will be connected to should you involve yourself.
 The best way to limit the amount of swirling noise and scandal?
 Keep lines of communication open.
 The more transparent and honest you and your colleagues are with one another, the less room there is for speculation.

 - BRING BALANCE & EMOTIONAL PERSPECTIVE: In the chaos of workplace panic and confusion, our fears of what may happen are usually not proportionate with the reality.
 [Through cognitive distortion (inaccurate thoughts we adopt to reinforce negative thinking or emotions) or inaccurately “mind reading” each other we tend to expect the worst.]
 Invite humor into the situation and then get started on finding solutions to the challenges your colleague is facing.
 Resist the urge to spoon-feed direction and solutions on to your colleague, unless specifically requested.
 Offering support and being present is sometimes enough to help build trust and strengthen relationships.